486th Air Expeditionary Wing

 The 486th Air Expeditionary Wing is a provisional United States Air Force unit assigned to the Air Combat Command.
 As a provisional unit, it may be activated or inactivated at any time.

 The unit was last known to be active during Operation Iraqi Freedom in 2003.

 During World War II, its predecessor unit, the 486th Bombardment Group (Heavy) was an Eighth Air Force heavy bombardment unit in England, stationed at RAF Sudbury.
 The group operated chiefly against strategic objectives in Germany until May 1945, flying 188 missions and losing 33 aircraft.

 History

 World War II

 B-24s (Square-O) of the 486th Bomb Group.
-Identifiable is Ford B-24M-5-FO Liberator Serial 44-50561 of the 833d Bomb Squadron.
-This aircraft survived the war and was sent to RFC Walnut Ridge Arizona on 3 January 1946 for scrapping.
+(Note: Identifiable is Ford Motors built Consolidated B-24M-5-FO Liberator Serial 44-50561 of the 833d Bomb Squadron.
+This aircraft survived the war and was sent to Reconstruction Finance Corporation at Walnut Ridge Arkansas on 3 January 1946 for scrapping.)

 B-17s (Square-W) of the 486th Bomb Group.
-Identifiable is Douglas-Long Beach B-17G-15-DL Fortress Serial 42-37891 of the 833d Bomb Squadron.
+(Note: Identifiable is Douglas Aircraft Long Beach built Boeing B-17G-15-DL Fortress Serial 42-37891 of the 833d Bomb Squadron.)